cfogel/uBlock-Filters-Plus/CONTRIBUTING.md

 **How to report:**

-As title use the domain where you found the ad.
+As the title use the domain where you found the ad/tracker or where a rule caused breakage.
 Examples:

 **`homepage.com`**